sourcebots/volunteer-docs/content/essential-knowledge/sponsors.md

 title: Our Sponsors
 ---

-When running the competition and any public-facing parts of our organisation, it is important to bear in mind and give credit to the companies/organisations that support us; in other words putting their logo on things and thanking them where thanks are due.
+When running the competition and any public-facing parts of our organisation, it is important to bear in mind and give credit to the persons/organisations that support us; in other words putting their logo on things and thanking them where thanks are due, because their support is very important to the functioning of our organisation.

 ## Sponsors for SourceBots